CCeph/to-do-list/README.md

     Create a form to add items to certain projects.

-    Handle output for tasks and Projects
-    Figure out date-fns to get Today and This Week working Figure out localStorage
-    Do form validation and styling
+    Figure out date-fns to get Today and This Week working Do form validation and styling
-    Empty the form upon submission or cancelling.
+    Empty the form upon submission.
+    Bind the tick mark.